sgrzemski/ssdb_exporter/README.md

 # Prometheus SSDB Exporter

 This repository is a fork of [kys1230/ssdb_exporter](https://github.com/kys1230/ssdb_exporter).
-I've just made some changes to enable succesfull dockerization.
+I've just made some changes to enable succesfull dockerization and a collection of replication parameters.
 It has now two ways of configuration, which are described below.
-Replication status is also collected.

 ## Usage